vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 features: Packages up drupal config for easier management of dev/production servers.

+filebanlist: Lets editors create a list of files that cannot be uploaded (by file content hash).

 filefield: Saves attachements to a node in a CCK field.

 filefield_sources: Save various things into a CCK file field.